cypress-io/circleci-orb/jobs.md

 **`spec`**

-> Spec pattern to use to run only some test files
+> Spec pattern to use to run only some test files.

 type: string